lucareggio/lucareggio.github.io/_pages/WSV-abstracts.md

 <h4 id="Reggio"><b>Luca Reggio</b> <br> Paths without homotopy, and homotopy without paths</h4>

 <p>
-Building on the game comonads research programme, started by Samson Abramsky and Anuj Dawar, I will outline some preliminary ideas on how to use abstract homotopy theory to combine two distinct approaches to the study of ``Logic and Structure'': the geometric/topological one (exemplified by duality theory) and the categorical one (in the form of game comonads).
+Building on the game comonads research programme, started by Samson Abramsky and Anuj Dawar, I will outline some preliminary ideas on how to use abstract homotopy theory to combine two distinct approaches to the study of "Logic and Structure": the geometric/topological one (exemplified by duality theory) and the categorical one (in the form of game comonads).
 </p>

 <br>